Hyedryn/elikopy/docs/preprocessing_dmri.rst

 .. image:: pictures/preproc_gibbs.jpg
 	:width: 800
 	:alt: Gibbs ringing correction, uncorrected and b0 images corrected for Gibbs ringing are shown in the left and middle panels, while the difference between these images is shown in the right panel.
 Gibbs ringing artifacts typically occur at interfaces with sharp changes in intensity.

+	Gibbs ringing correction, uncorrected and b0 images corrected for Gibbs ringing are shown in the left and middle panels, while the difference between these images is shown in the right panel.
+Gibbs ringing artifacts typically occur at interfaces with sharp changes in intensity.

 In general, in the context of diffusion-weighted imaging, derived diffusion-based estimates